TimoSalomaki/EmotionEngineDisassembler/README.md

 - [ ] Optimizations (there's way too many conversions, allocations etc. going on right now but that's on purpose to get everything up and running before optimizing)
 - [ ] Unit tests
 - [ ] Open/save file
+- [ ] Persist the created instruction instances for future use (currently they're just collected by the GC at some point)
 - [ ] Multithreading